bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-25-newsletter.md

-  any software that uses the `hash_serialized_2` field, please notify its authors about the problem and encourage them to read Jahr's email about the changes being made for the next major version of Bitcoin Core to address the bug.
+  any software that uses the `hash_serialized_2` field, please notify its authors about the problem and encourage them to read Jahr's email about the changes being made for the next major version of Bitcoin Core to address the bug. {% assign timestamp="24:21" %}

 - **Research into generic covenants with minimal Script language changes:**
   Rusty Russell [posted][russell scripts] to the Bitcoin-Dev mailing list a link to some